Software-defined Dynamic 5G Network Slice Management for Industrial Internet of Things: Methodology

-DANSM serves as a resource management middleware -- here for 5G network slices.
+DANSM provides software-defined resource management for 5G network slices.
 It is realized as a microservices component that can be deployed in the control plane of the 5G core along with other components.
 The 5G architecture makes this design choice easy to implement without any invasive changes to existing components.
-We have implemented DANSM in Python.
+DANSM is implemented in Python.\footnote{DANSM is available in open-source from \url{https://github.com/minziran/DANSM}.}